wtsi-hgi/weaver/outline.md

             - If there's something to display, we'll display it.
             - If not, we'll (happily) tell them there's no warnings.
 This typically happens when "only display non-green" is selected, and all the records are green.
 We like to see this.
         - We also have some `observeEvent`s to recall `decideWarningsSummary` when any of the filters we care about (PI, Volume, No-Green) are changed.
+    - **Main Table**
+        - This is very simple.
+We format the main table with the columns we want, and render it
+    - **Downloads**
+        - This is where you can download the table to a `.tsv` file.
+    - **Other**
+        - Few small functions here, such as getting teh size of the selection.
+        - This allows us also to generate text saying how much is selected on the graph (in terms of size)
+- At the start, we run `regenDBData` to make sure we get some initial data for the first visitor to load
+- We then run Shiny, using the UI defined in `ui.R` and the above server function

+## `db.R`
+- `loadDBData` function:
+    - First, executes the big SQL query that asks for all the information *for the latest date available for each volume*.
+    - We then join up all the foreign key tables
+    - Then we change `quota` and `used` columns to doubles
+    - We create `quota_use` column which is a percentage of the used space against the quota
+    - We then create `used_gib` and `quota_gib` columns, which convert the quota and usage to GiB, as its more readable
+    - We also create `is_humgen_yn` and `archived_yn` to change the `1` or `0` to `Yes` or `No`, as its more readable
+    - It then returns this table
+- `loadScratchDates` function:
+    - This asks the DB for the most recent date each volume has data for, which we display to the user, so they know when the data was recorded.
+    - `MAX(record_date)` is most recent
+    - We also mutate the column to change how the date is formatted

+## `predictions.R`
+- `collapseInner` and `formatPairs` functions:
+    - These two are to format the filters correctly, so we can pump it directly into the SQL query.
+We have to do it this way, because we want to filter by a pair of columns, which is really simple in SQL, but the R integrations *were not having it* in any form, so we're doing it like this.
+- `getHistory` function:
+    - This asks the DB for all the data for a group/volume pairing, and also rounds the data after converting it to GiB
+- `createPrediction` function:
+    - Here, we're giving it a load of history data and a future date, and asking for it to give us the best prediction it can.
+    - Obviously, the usual stuff about predictions apply - it can't forsee random things happening - it's just extrapolating the data its got.
+    - Firstly, we'll order the history data by date
+    - We'll now see how many data points we're going to do the measurement off - ideally 3, but if we've got less data than that, that's how it is.
+    - If we've only got one data point, we'll just assume nothing changes - we can't extrapolate a line from a single point!
+    - If we can do better, we get some previous data, the difference between the two dates, and calculate the prediction to the future date, and return it
+- `createTrend` function:
+    - Given some history, we'll order it first, and pull out the quota.
+We're going to assume the quota doesn't change within the next week.
+    - We'll use `createPrediction` to predict the *usage* in 3 days time, and 7 days time.
+    - We'll return a dataframe with all this info in.
+- `calculateWarning` function:
+    - Given some trends, we'll work out the quota use as a decimal for 3 days from now and 7 days.
+    - We return the warning based on this table
+    - <table><tr><th></th><th>Today + 3 Days</th><th>Today + 7 Days</th></tr><tr><th>Usage >95%</th><td>Red</td><td>Red</td></tr><tr><th>Usage >90%</th><td>Red</td><td>Orange</td></tr></table>
+    - Otherwise returns Green